 Attention as a voluntary focus on reality

-The uninterrupted batter of information taxes the mind.
-To avoid errors, decreased productivity and dissatisfaction with life, we must regulate the stream of thoughts.
+The uninterrupted battering of information hails taxes the mind.
+To avoid errors, decreased productivity and dissatisfaction with life, we must regulate the flooding stream of thoughts.
 Rest is a good start.
 A proper break, silence and space.
 NOTHINGNESS.

-As we try to combat distractions, meditation, mindfulness, yoga and martial arts are booming.
+As we try to combat distractions, meditation, mindfulness, yoga, qi-gong and martial arts are booming.
 The ancient Chinese and Indians have been using these happiness and longevity tools for millennia.
-Our will may call it up, but the easiest, most natural flow of attention is spontaneous.
+Our will may force attention, but the easiest, most natural flow of liberating attention is spontaneous.
 As when you do something you truly enjoy.
 How hard is to stroll on a beach or to read a great book?
 It just happens and nothing easily distracts you.
 When overwhelmed by a city o life in general, try just sitting under a tree in the park, inhaling the free for all air.

-Attention is the magnifying mirror of our consciousness, our pure selves.
+Attention is the magnifying mirror of our consciousness, our true selves.
 Without its zoom we ignore the depth of things we see or think about.
 We miss perhaps essential details.
 Essentially, attention, bound with your attitude, is necessary for happiness.
-This is one of the reasons why humans weighed in importance in selective focus for millennia.
+This is one of the reasons why humans across diverse cultures called up selective focus for millennia.

 Evolutionary, our brains constantly seek new information.
 This anti-attentive mind design can benefit us as well as harm.
-For our advantage, we must develop our attention to thrive.
-Our contentment hangs on positive outlook and attentiveness to our automatic responses.
+For our advantage, we must develop our attention in order to thrive.
+Our contentment hangs on a positive outlook and awareness of our automatic responses.

 Age of distractions: adapting to the disruptive environment

-Now, we live in attention deficit culture.
-The crisis of silence, focus and ability to contemplate our actions prior bulletting them into the twittersphere cannot be blamed on technology alone, but its ever present, mobile setup add to our chaotic state of mind.
-Further, as James Surowiecki wrote in the New Yorker: “Overwork has become a credential of prosperity.”
-As we work 24/7 plugged into our devices, the instant connectivity throws more distractions into any moment, and to be productive, not quantity, but quality of work counts as more in the final equation.
-Long hours decrease productivity for a vast majority of people.
+We live in an attention deficit culture.
+While the crisis of our ability to contemplate our actions prior bulletting them into the twittersphere cannot be blamed on technology alone, its ever present mobility adds to our chaotic state of mind.
+Further, as James Surowiecki warns in the New Yorker: “Overwork has become a credential of prosperity.”
+As we work 24/7 plugged into our devices the instant connectivity throws more distractions into any moment.
+Yet, to be productive, not quantity, but quality of work counts as more in the final equation.
+Long hours decrease productivity.

-The global society will pay for our lack of attention.
+The global, interconnected society will pay for this lack of attention.
 We cause and become victims of accidents when distracted.
-Adam Gazzaley, a neuroscientist and a professor in neurology, physiology and psychiatry and Larry Rosen, professor emeritus of psychology in California write in The Distracted Mind: Ancient Brains in a High-Tech World: “while in 2004 an estimated nationwide (US) 559 people had hurt themselves by walking into a stationary object while texting, by 2010 that number topped 1,500, and estimates predicted the number of injuries would double between 2010 and 2015.”
+Adam Gazzaley, neuroscientist and professor in neurology, physiology and psychiatry and Larry Rosen, professor emeritus of psychology in California write in The Distracted Mind: Ancient Brains in a High-Tech World: “while in 2004 an estimated nationwide (US) 559 people had hurt themselves by walking into a stationary object while texting, by 2010 that number topped 1,500, and estimates predicted the number of injuries would double between 2010 and 2015.”
 That was then.
-Now the selfie posturing kills Insta-stars as they headstand on cliffs or otherwise risk in their quest for more digital followers.
+Now selfie posturing kills Insta-stars as they headstand on cliffs, boisterously risking in their quest for more digital followers.
 Virtual causes of death are on the rise.

 The business of temptiations

 The foggy mind is getting cloudier.
-Human attention is being constantly contested as if we were pray in the wild.
-Hunted by the admen, the media and political campaigning, you are being emotionally manipulated into their agenda.
+Human attention is constantly contested as if we were prey in the wild.
+Hunted by the admen, by numbers driven media and political campaigning, you are being emotionally manipulated into their agenda.
 With work and information consumption moving online, our focus is diverted from what we set up to do to buying unimportant stuff.
-The admen target us with campaigns that halo meaning.
+Targeting us with campaigns that halo meaning is deceivingly vicious.
 Privacy is traded like gold and we sell it for simple small comforts.

 Emotional targeting sensitised us to the point when our oversaturated brains become ignorant to almost anything requiring our emotional response.
 Psychologists all too often prescribe therapies for the ‘epidemic’ of the ADHD to restless kids.
-As if their fidgeting was something that the naturally newness seeking brain had not commonly experienced before the second millennium AD.
+As if their fidgeting was something that the naturally newness seeking growing mind had not commonly experienced before the second millennium AD.
 In order to survive we had to seek food, shelter and water, but also any information about potential threats.
 The dopamine boost is a reward our brain washes into our body-mind system.
-Today, we see humans as disorderly when attention cannot be sustained.
+Today, we see humans as having a disorder when their attention cannot be sustained.
 Not everyone was born to be a nerd, jewellery artist or a security camera watchman.

-Monks, kings, soldiers, martial arts practitioners, weavers, knitters, artists, writers – anyone doing something that requires focus – have for ages worked on developing a sustained mind.
+Monks, kings, soldiers, martial arts practitioners, weavers, knitters, artists, writers – anyone doing something that requires focus – have for ages worked on developing their sustained mind.
 Taosists, Buddhists, Christians, Muslims, … all included contemplation, prayer, or other form of meditation in their religious practices.
 Across classes, cultures, races and religions, we people searched for calm focus of the mind.

 You do not have to give up the millennial lifestyle to immunise yourself from manipulation.
 We are lucky to still have choices (a friend even tattooed it on her wrist), the freedom of will and democracy.
 Do not get entangled in technology’s inevitable glitches before they are perfected.
 Being aware of where I need AI versus where my own brain and skills will do me good, is the decisive force for my happiness.
 We do less manually for convenience, yet we must be involved at least mentally.

-By taking away most of attention requiring activities from humans, like driving, technology widens the blank space in our mind.
+By taking away most of attention-requiring activities from humans, technology widens the blank space in our mind.
 We need to find effective ways to train focus on daily basis.
-Not just memory, but deep attention, are fundamental to our survival.
-No attention, no memorising.
+Deep attention is fundamental to our survival.
+No attention, no memory.

-A distinctively human activity like hand washing dishes (Bill Gates does it) to walking for groceries or to work, can become our regular mindfulness training.
+A distinctively human activity like hand washing dishes (Bill Gates does it) and walking for groceries or to work, can become our regular mindfulness training.
 I love cooking.
 Preparing a meal requires my full attention.
 Chopping, measuring, heating, baking, is all about precision.
 On weekends or creative days when I allow myself plenty of space in real time as well as in my mind, I flow in the process of recipe creation.

 Life coaches and self-help literature commodified being in the now.
 Yet, you do not need to pursue complex strategies to stop ruminating and focus on what matters.
 In photography ‘having an eye’ and capturing it, means paying attention to one’s surroundings.
 Tobias Buck wrote after observing one of the most distinguished contemporary photographers Wolfgang Tillmans: “pictures – beautiful, meaningful, unforgettable pictures – can emerge when we least expect them, and in the most unlikely of places.”
 Selective attention can illuminate fundamental work that can only be realised now.

 This dose-sensitive mindset also must be developed step by step over a regular period of time.
-If you drain yourself by overreaching, like trying to replicate a three Michelin star kitchen of 30 cooks by yourself when cooking at home, you may be discouraged from improving.
+If you drain yourself by overreaching, like trying to replicate a three Michelin star kitchen of 30 cooks by yourself when cooking at home, you will be discouraged from improving.
 On the other hand, a daily attentive session with yourself is like a delicious slice of cake, one bite will please only if you get another tomorrow.

 Ultimately, where we put our attention should be connected to what matters.
 Instead of obsessing over the self-help literature’s costly tools, muse about what is important to you.
-Free from ego and any outside manipulation, engage in a meaningful discourse with yourself and your focus shifts where it should be – by knowing yourself and accepting who you are – worrying about attention does not land on your to do list.
+Free from ego and outside manipulation, engage in a meaningful discourse with yourself.
+Then, your focus shifts where it should be – to knowing yourself and accepting who you are.

-Curiously, some of the biggest tech minds like Steve Jobs use(d) meditation as a tool for creativity.
+Some of the biggest tech minds like Steve Jobs use(d) meditation as a tool for creativity.
 Without focus consciousness is not being attended to and we are lost in the tearing past.
 Breakthroughs in science and creativity are lost in the present – future chaos.
-BODY SCAN meditation is an effective focus shifting tool and in my experience easier for beginners than the breath meditation I described above.
+BODY SCAN meditation is an effective focus shifting tool and in my experience easier for beginners than the breath meditation I described further above.

 Tech-detox is a buzzword taken seriously by social media bingers or voracious news browsers.
 Their awareness of it is a promising start.
 Attention like any addiction is broken by change.
 A shift in activity – inner (breath, thinking) or outer (silence versus noise) sharpens or disrupts focus.
 By disconnecting from their addictions and quieting one’s mind a person connects to herself.
 Technology, like food, cigarettes, drugs, running et al. is addictive, and we must realise when we slide into its sticky hands.
 Only then we can change.